Three Rivers University Department of Rural Health (UDRH) will allow more health students to live, study and work in regional Australia.

 This significant program supports allied health, nursing, midwifery and dentistry student placements in regional and rural Australia.
 Based in central and southern NSW, it covers CSU's regional footprint, encompassing both the Murrumbidgee and Western Local Health District Primary Health Networks.

 The Three Rivers UDRH will work in partnership with local councils, educators and healthcare providers.
 The Australian Government Department of Health is supporting the program with federal funding.

-The Three Rivers UDRH aims to improve the recruitment and retention of dental, nursing and allied health professionals in rural and remote Australia.
+The Three Rivers UDRH aims to improve the recruitment and retention of nursing, midwifery, dentistry and allied health professionals in rural and remote Australia.